DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

 id = ['sp500', 'sp400', 'sp600']
 ```

-We download the below files in csv format from https://www.barchart.com.
+We download the below files in csv format from Barhcart.
 Note that you need to sign up first, free of charge, before getting access.

 ```python